Approximate unitary $t$-designs by short random quantum circuits using nearest-neighbor and long-range gates: Introduction

 \begin{enumerate} \item Is it possible to construct ``strong'' $t$-designs (Definition \ref{def:strongdesigns}) using sub-linear depth random circuits?
 If we can show that the off-diagonal moments (see Definition \ref{def:offdiagonal}) of the distribution, which have expectation zero according to the Haar measure, become smaller than $1/d^{3nt}$ in sub-linear depth, then our construction of monomial designs implies the construction of strong designs.
 On the other hand, we cannot rule out the possibility that strong designs require linear depth.

-\item Can we tighten and generalize our bounds for the case of a complete graph?
-We conjecture that such random circuits of size $s = \frac{5}{3} n (\ln n + \epsilon)$ are $O(\eps)$-approximate $2$-designs.
-Right now the best we can prove is that $O(n \ln^2 n)$ size circuits have the same (certain) moments as Haar up to constant factors.
-Can we generalize this closeness within constant factors to all moments?
+\item How large are the constant factors in bounds reported in this paper?
+Based on a heuristic argument in Section \ref{sec:constants} for the complete graph architecture we conjecture that such random circuits of size $s = \frac{5}{6} n (\ln n + \epsilon)$ are $O(\eps)$-approximate $2$-designs.
+See Conjecture \ref{conj:exact-constant} for a precise conjectured bound for obtaining $2$-designs.
+In work appearing after the first version of our paper, Ref.~\cite{DHJB20} proved this conjecture for anti-concentration.
+Our result had achieved an upper-bound of $O(n \ln^2 n)$.

-\item Is the dependency of our results on either of $n$ or $t$ tight?
-At the moment the best lower bound is $O(t\ln n)$ depth for any circuit.
-It seems likely that the degree of the polynomial in $t$ is wasteful.
-Intriguingly, for constant $n$ and with a different gate model, some results are known that are completely independent of $t$~\cite{BG11}.
+\item We believe our dependence on $n$ is essentially optimal.
+But our depth scales with $t$ as $t^\alpha$ for some $\alpha\gtrsim 5$ that is almost certainly not optimal.
+At the moment the best lower bound is $\Omega(t\ln n)$ depth for any circuit, or $\Omega(n^{1/D})$ in $D$ dimensions.
+Indeed, very recently \cite{HJ19} provided strong analytical evidence that for the one-dimensional architecture, $\alpha=1$ for $D=1$.
+The argument, however, contains uncontrolled approximations and is not known to extend even to $D=2$, although such an extension seems plausible.
+Intriguingly, also for constant $n$ and with a different gate model, some results are known that are completely independent of $t$~\cite{BG11}.

 \item If we pick an arbitrary graph and apply random gates on the edges of this graph, after what depth do these circuits become $t$-designs?
 We conjecture that if the graph has large expansion and diameter $l$, then the answer is $O(l)$.
 However, if the graph has a tight bottleneck (like a binary tree), then even though the graph has small diameter, we suspect that certain measures of $t$-designs (including the monomial measure) require linear depth.
 Ideally, the $t$-design time for any graph could be related to other properties of the graph such as mixing time, cover time, etc.